Missions At Hope Church

 Hope Builders - A Mission of Hope Church

 Hope Church has members, attenders and "friends of Hope Church" who are called to work in short missions.
-Those workers who perform "random acts of kindness" in the name of Jesus Christ have now been organized into Hope Builders, a newly-created Mission Team.
+Those workers who perform "random acts of kindness" in the name of Jesus Christ have been organized into the Hope Builders mission team at Hope Church.

 Hope Builders now has their own page on our Hope Church website - please visit the Hope Builders page for contact information, and to learn more about this wonderful outreach into our local communities.